Textual entailment: Ambiguity of natural language

-A characteristic of natural language is that there are many different ways to state what one wants to say: several meanings can be contained in a single text and that the same meaning can be expressed by different texts.
+A characteristic of natural language is that there are many different ways to state what one wants to say: several meanings can be contained in a single text and the same meaning can be expressed by different texts.
 This variability of semantic expression can be seen as the dual problem of language ambiguity.
 Together, they result in a many-to-many mapping between language expressions and meanings.
 The task of paraphrasing involves recognizing when two texts have the same meaning and creating a similar or shorter text that conveys almost the same information.
 Textual entailment is similar but weakens the relationship to be unidirectional.
 Mathematical solutions to establish textual entailment can be based on the directional property of this relation, by making a comparison between some directional similarities of the texts involved.